Savory/Danet/README.md

-# V2 is curerently being planned.
+# V2 is currently being planned.
 We will remove oak and go with as much web standard as we can.
 No ETA yet

 <p align="center">
   <img src="https://user-images.githubusercontent.com/38007824/205580360-fa032554-5e9e-4266-8ec9-c78ca9a233bc.svg" width="250" alt="Danet Logo" />